 Ed Grue (LLB/LP, BEc)

-Ed is a Principal Industrial Relations Advisor with portfolio responsibilities including the Northern Adelaide Local Health Network, SA Pathology and SA Imaging.
+Ed has portfolio responsibilities including the Northern Adelaide Local Health Network, SA Pathology and SA Imaging.
 Ed has qualifications in law and economics and is an experienced industrial adviser and employee advocate, having worked for a range of organisations over the past 20 years including the Australian Education Union, APESMA (now Professionals Australia) and the Australian Workers Union.
 You can contact Ed directly at email@example.com

 Tea Boromisa (LLB/LP, BSc (Psych))

 Tea’s portfolio responsibilities including the Women's and Children's Health Network and Trainee Medical Officers at the Central Adelaide LHN (Royal Adelaide Hospital and Queen Elizabeth Hospital).
 Graduating from Flinders University in 2017 with a double degree in Laws and Legal Practice and Behavioural Science (Psychology), Tea was admitted to the Supreme Court the same year.
 She started her working career at the Working Women’s Centre – a not-for-profit employment service for vulnerable women - working on unfair dismissal, underpayment and discrimination cases.
 Tea joined SASMOA in 2019.
 You can contact her directly at firstname.lastname@example.org